harnen/InformationSecurityFundamentals/lab2_instructions.md

 In this tutorial you'll work on exploiting a buffer overflow vulnerability.
 This attack can crash a legitimate process, give the attacker access to confidential data or even give the attacker a full control over a machine (see Challange3).

 ## Setup
+Connect to the Ubuntu server and start the tutorial image by invoking `sudo /usr/local/bin/start_lab.sh 2`

 Disable ALSR on your machine using `echo 0 | tee /proc/sys/kernel/randomize_va_space`.

 ## Challenge 1